keycloak/keycloak/examples/authz/servlet-authz/README.md

 ## Create the Example Realm and a Resource Server

-Considering that your AuthZ Server is up and running, log in to the Keycloak Administration Console.
+Considering that your Keycloak Server is up and running, log in to the Keycloak Administration Console.

 Now, create a new realm based on the following configuration file: